MerginMaps/docs/src/manage/project-details.md

 - use [Create diff](./plugin/#create-diff-processing-toolbox) to extract changes made between two versions of a layer
 :::

+## Project history in QGIS

-## Project history and advanced changelog
+## Project history and advanced changelog on the dashboard
 To see the project history:
 1. Log in <AppDomainNameLink /> and go to your project
 2. Navigate to the **History** tab.